 Meet the Mikes of MediaMikes.com

 Adam Lawton came on board in the fall of 2010 conducting interviews with celebs and writing movie reviews featured on the site.
 Since the change from MovieMikes.com to MediaMikes.com, Adam has become the sites Music Editor conducting interviews with musicians and reviewing albums/concerts.
-When he’s not making the rounds at the NY/NJ movie conventions and attending concerts, he’s playing in his own band Aim Nine or he’s home in Upstate NY enjoying a classic 70/80’s horror movie.
+Adam is also the eye behind MIA Photographs.
+In 2017 he and his son Ian began reviewing toys for the site as well.
+When he’s not covering live music or playing with toys he keeps busy by performing around the Tri-State area with his own band TAKE TWO.

 Click Here to read our PressRelease from August 30, 2011, announcing the expansion of MovieMikes.com to MediaMikes.com.